-The activities of the Ontario Bar Association are governed by the By-laws of the Association, last ratified at the Annual Meeting held in Niagara Falls, on September 15th, 2017.
+The activities of the Ontario Bar Association are governed by the By-laws of the Association, last ratified at the Annual Meeting held in Toronto, on Janaury 30, 2021.

 Seven Officers of the Association are responsible for the regular activities and administration of the Branch.
 The Officers are responsible for the execution of contracts involving the OBA, the approval of expense reimbursements, signing cheques and other instruments on behalf of the OBA.
 The current Officers are:

 - President - Charlene D. Theodore

 - Secretary (Board & Council) - Kelly McDermott

 - Treasurer - Jeffrey Scott Percival

 - Immediate Past President - Colin P. Stevenson

 - Executive Director and General Counsel - Elizabeth A. Hall